pkotoucek/phpmailer-gmail-with-XOAUTH2/README.md

 Warning:
-As my google project is set as "TEST", clint ID / secret need to be refreshed every 7days to keep it alive!!
+In my case google project is set as "TEST", client ID / secret need to be refreshed every 7days to keep it alive!!

 ## 4. Installation: